orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 **Multi-cloud**

-NuCalm will eventually support multiple hypervisors and cloud providers, while being Nutanix-first in terms of supporting AHV, Xi, and AWS for a great user experience.
+Calm will eventually support multiple hypervisors and cloud providers, while being Nutanix-first in terms of supporting AHV, Xi, and AWS for a great user experience.
 Notions for other providers like AWS, Azure etc would be supported, whether they exist in AHV/Xi today or not.
 E.g. A user can use NuCalm across AHV and AWS, but won’t get the feature goodness or convenience offered by the deeper AHV and Xi integration from Nutanix.

 Provider support will be based on customer requirements, with initial targets being AHV/AWS (1.0), followed quickly by ESXi, Xi and then other platforms (Openstack, AzureStack,…).